niharmine/ansible-timezone-automation/README.md

 # ansible-timezone-automation
-Change time on webserves app
+Change the time on application web servers using Ansible, without having to run manual commands on each server